-We calculated a neuronal distance (1-Pearson correlation) between the bouton ensemble response (delay period) trajectory of the preceding block and the ensemble trajectory of each trial of the current block to the same stimulus for both odor and sound trials (Methods).
-This metric increased systematically across trials, and matched the increase in behavioral performance in the new block post rule-reversal (Figs. 4c,d).
-Plotting the mean neural distance in the ensemble trajectory versus the average behavioral performance (across blocks and sessions) revealed robust correlation ( $R^2 = 0.85$ , p < 0.0001) between the cortical feedback activity and the update in behavioral reporting strategy (Fig. 4e).
-Qualitatively similar results were obtained when performing the analysis for odor and sound trials independently (data not shown).
+This was also reflected at the level of individual bouton responses across trials (Fig. 5b).
+We calculated a neuronal distance (1-Pearson correlation) between the bouton ensemble response (delay period) trajectory of the preceding block and the ensemble trajectory of each trial of the current block to the same stimulus for both odor and sound trials ("Methods" section).
+This metric increased systematically across trials and matched the increase in behavioral performance in the new block post rule-reversal (Fig. 5c, d).
+Plotting the mean neural distance in the ensemble trajectory versus the average behavioral performance (across blocks and sessions) revealed a robust correlation ( $R^2 = 0.85$ , p < 0.0001) between the cortical feedback activity and the update in behavioral reporting strategy (Fig. 5e).